What Is Bitcoin & How Does It Work?

 Bitcoin implements a consensus mechanism called proof-of-work, where miners solve complex mathematical equations to add new transactions to the blockchain.
 Bitcoin's consensus mechanism denotes that new blocks are generated and added to the blockchain approximately every 11 minutes.

 Bitcoin mining involves powerful supercomputers to solve mathematical equations.
-In return, the miners are rewarded with a miners fee of 6.25 BTC per block which are added to the circulating supply as new Bitcoins.
+In return, the miners are rewarded with a miners fee of 6.25 BTC per block which is added to the circulating supply as new Bitcoins.
 As the Bitcoin network is self-regulatory, the difficulty of solving an equation increases according to the number of active miners on the network.
-As a result, miners create mining pools, adding together all the processing power to increase the chances of receiving the miner's reward.
+As a result, miners use Bitcoin mining pools by adding together all the processing power to increase the chances of receiving the miner's reward.
+Some of the most popular mining pools are Slush Pool, Binance Pool, AntPool, and BTC.com.

 ASIC miners which are heavy energy-dependent machines are used to mine Bitcoin.
-Mining Bitcoin was possible using consumer-grade video cards; however, as computation demand increased, video cards could no longer meet the network demands.
-Even with the development of ASIC miners, miners are joining a pool of multiple miners to increase the likelihood of finding a block reward.
+Mining Bitcoin was initially profitable using mobile phones and consumer-grade video cards; however, as computation demand increased, video cards could no longer meet the network demands.
+Individuals who build their own Bitcoin miners and join a pool of multiple miners can increase the likelihood of finding a block reward.
+The Bitcoin mining rig is connected to software via the Internet or other communications technology which integrates the hardware into the Bitcoin network.
+The software can be used to monitor performance, power consumption, and earnings.
+It is therefore essential to pair the mining rig with the Bitcoin mining software to optimize and manage the mining process.

 In short, Bitcoin mining is the process of adding new blocks to the blockchain by solving complex equations containing a group of transactions during a set period.
 In addition, miners are validators, ensuring that transactions are approved and added to the network.

-Bitcoin uses cryptographic data to conduct Peer to Peer (P2P) transactions.
+There are many factors to how Bitcoin has been designed that make the blockchain secure to use.
+Bitcoin uses cryptographic data to conduct Peer-to-peer (P2P) transactions.
 Each transaction that occurs on the network is irreversible and permanently stored on the blockchain.
 The application of unique private keys and digitally encoded transactions that are protected by Elliptic curve cryptography are near-impossible to successfully penetrate.
-As Bitcoin is not developed by any government or central body, its value is ensured by the trust users place in its network and its growing adoption.
+As Bitcoin is not developed by any government or central body, its value is assisted by the trust users place in its network and its growing adoption.
 To date, the Bitcoin network has never been hacked or compromised.

-Bitcoin and cryptocurrencies, in general, are highly volatile assets because they are part of an unregulated market.
-Research notes that Bitcoin behaves like the penny stock market because it is heavily influenced by external factors, not purely economic - such as social media attention.
-However, Bitcoin's volatility has an upside because it can generate higher gains than the stock market, which is why investors are increasing their exposure to Bitcoin.
+Bitcoin and other cryptocurrencies such as Ethereum, in general, are highly volatile assets because they are part of an unregulated market.
+Bitcoin is a new market and does not have price stability.
+However, Bitcoin's volatility has an upside because it can generate high gains, which is why investors are increasing their exposure with Bitcoin price estimates by industry experts of more than $100,000 within the next 12 months.

-Bitcoin is a good investment despite frequent price corrections and growing concerns around regulations.
-The Bitcoin price has historically outperformed traditional assets each year.
-The digital currency has been labelled as the "best-performing assets of the last decade".
+Buying cryptocurrencies such as Bitcoin can be a good investment despite frequent price corrections and growing concerns around regulations.
+Bitcoin's price has historically outperformed traditional assets each year.
 Furthermore, according to research by Charlie Bilello from the firm Compound Capital Advisors, Bitcoin has produced an average annualized return of 230% which is more than 10 times higher than the second-ranked asset class.
+Most industry experts anticipate the volatility to reduce as the industry matures, thus reducing the possibility that Bitcoin will ever crash to zero in the future.

 Bitcoin can be bought through cryptocurrency exchanges, brokers or directly from other owners of the asset.
 The most popular method to obtain Bitcoin is using a cryptocurrency exchange.
-Other ways include Bitcoin ATM's, peer-to-peer owners, CFD's and index funds.
+Other ways include Bitcoin ATMs, peer-to-peer owners, CFD, and index funds.

 Bitcoins are stored in digital wallets.
 Each wallet is a unique string of 30 letters and numbers that help convey user anonymity and use a seed phrase that helps recover the wallet on any device.
 There are also two types of Bitcoin wallets: cold and hot wallets.

 - Cold wallets can store data and assets offline and need to sync to the Bitcoin network to process and update transactions.
 An example is the Ledger Nano X and Trezor which will cost between USD 60 and USD 150.
-Cold wallets are physical devices that can be stored and generally safer than hot wallets because there are lower chances of being hacked.
-For further information, read our comparison article on the best hardware wallets.
+Cold wallets are physical devices that can be stored and are generally safer than hot wallets because there are lower chances of being hacked.
+For further information, read our comparison article on the best hardware wallets for Bitcoin.